Refusal reason

 Examples:

-All templates submitted to Adobe Stock go through a review process to ensure that the content meets Adobe’s design and technical quality standards.
+All templates submitted to Adobe Stock go through a moderation process to ensure that the content meets Adobe Stock’s requirements.

-Rejection reasons are provided as a courtesy.
-As stated in your Contributor agreement, we may reject or accept content at our discretion.
-To help you become a successful Adobe Stock template Contributor, we’ve listed some common reasons for rejection that you can avoid:
+Refusal reasons are provided to enable Contributors to learn and improve future submissions.
+We may refuse or accept content at our discretion.
+To help you become a successful Adobe Stock template Contributor, we’ve listed some common reasons for refusal that you can avoid:

 What it means |